Mixed climbing by Scottish tradition.

 Northern Corries of Cairn Gorm

 Heavy snowfall transformed the area into a fairytale landscape, with several roads blocked.
 But thanks to the excellent local knowledge of Andy Nisbet und Simon Richardson we succeeded to climb Central Buttress Direct on Mam Suim, Creag na h-Iolaire, which we reached in walking distance of the Lodge that day.
-The last day brought very good conditions which we used for a variation of the Doorway Ridge on Lurcher’s Crag.
+The last day brought very good conditions which we used for a new variation of the Doorway Ridge on Lurcher’s Crag.

 Exploring the Scottish mountains along with local climbers was an exciting affair.
 Local knowledge and experience are of great advantage.
 It can happen that a cliff is not in winter conditions, while a neighboring cliff is perfectly in shape due to its exposure.
 In addition the orientation in the Scottish Highlands plays a central role in the face of rapidly and constantly changing weather situations.
 The climbing areas are very remote, approach walks through impressive moor and heath landscapes are long, and on the way snow and sleet can horizontally blow in your face.
 Rivers have to be crossed, therefore one has to deal with plenty of moist ground.
 The climbing routes with a few pitches are relatively short, but the summit plateau often awaits the climbers with stormy winds (even if the locals determine that it is not always the case).
 My respect for the Scottish mountains and for all those who climb in them, grew from day to day.
 The whole affair is laborious, earnings of climbing meters are very low.
 Despite – or perhaps because of it – a very strong and sustainable overall experience grew with great potential for real adventures.